How to File for a Divorce In Alabama

 Self-Representation (Lowest Cost)

 By far, the easiest and most cost-effective way to complete the divorce process is if you and your spouse are in full agreement about major issues and you represent yourself.
 That is why you should make every effort to come to an agreement with your spouse prior to starting the divorce procedure.
 You will save a lot of money and trouble by completing the paperwork yourself and fulfilling the court’s requests.
-MyDivorcePapers.com can offer valuable guidance and the forms necessary to complete this process with minimal cost and effort.
+MyDivorcePapers.com offers a valuable service for $159 and provides guidance and the forms necessary to complete your divorce paperwork with minimal cost and effort.

 Mediation (Medium Cost)